Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: EXPERIMENTS AND FINDINGS

 \subsection{Which Algorithms perform Better for Low Embedding Dimensions?}

 In this experiment, we evaluate the performance of the embedding algorithms by varying the embedding dimension.
 The number of triplets used are kept constant at $2dn \log n$.
 A low embedding dimension is a hard constraint on the OE problem since we reduce the degrees of freedom to fulfill all triplet constraints.
 On the other hand, with higher embedding dimensions it is easier to find an embedding that satisfies a larger number of triplet constraints.
 Here, since the embedding dimension is always chosen to be smaller than the input dimension, we expect the train error, as well as reconstruction errors, to decrease as the embedding dimension increases.
 Further, it would be of interest to see if some algorithms perform better than the others in the low dimensional setting in terms of either reconstruction or in preserving the local neighborhood.

-In Figure~\ref{fig:increasing_d_usps}, we observe that most methods obtain lower Procrustes and kNN error with higher embedding dimension.
+In Figure~\ref{fig:increasing_d}, we observe that most methods obtain lower Procrustes and kNN error with higher embedding dimension.
 SOE, STE, tSTE, and OENN exploit the higher dimensions the most as evidenced by the relatively sharp decrease in both kNN and Procrustes errors.
 Interestingly, CKL and GNMDS, which optimize over the Gram matrix and, hence, do not require the dimension $d$ as a parameter, worsen in performance with increasing embedding dimension.
-In contrast to our analysis in the low triplet regime, we do not observe a favourable inductive bias for any algorithm when the embedding dimension is small.
+In this experiment, we do not observe a favourable inductive bias for any algorithm when the embedding dimension is small.